LiviaMedeiros/snaa-tools/README.md

 some trash scripts.

-don't forget to set environment properly. in both files. snaa-tools are non-interactive and they will snaap your filesystem from any mistake.
+don't forget to set environment properly. snaa-tools are non-interactive and they will snaap your filesystem from any mistake.

 ### requirements
-php, bash, coreutils, findutils, tar, grep, sed, parallel, zopfli, xz, etc.
+php, bash, coreutils, findutils, tar, lzop, grep, sed, parallel, zopfli, xz, imagick, etc.

 ### examples
 example usage for brave people: